MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 5
 ```

-The previous example will output the numbers one, two, four, and five.
-It will skip number three and
+The previous example will output the numbers 1, 2, 4, and 5.
+It skips number 3 and continues with
-continue with the next iteration of the loop.
-Similar to break, continue breaks out of the loop
+the next iteration of the loop.
+Similar to `break`, `continue` breaks out of the loop except only
-except only for the current iteration and continues with the next iteration instead of breaking out
+for the current iteration.
+Execution continues with the next iteration instead of breaking out of
-of the loop and stopping.
+the loop and stopping.

 Return is designed to exit out of the existing scope.